Click Fraud Protection Healthcare Fraud Lawyers | Report Medical Billing Fraud | Fraud Fighters

 Why is Healthcare Fraud Harmful?

 The consequences of medical fraud cannot be understated.
 Outcomes of healthcare fraud include increased insurance premiums, increased taxes, and patient exposure to unnecessary medical procedures.
-All outcomes affect everyday people and patients, and patients who suffer additional harm as a consequence of healthcare fraud will continue coming back for medical treatment, further incentivizing unscrupulous medical professionals to continue engaging in fraudulent activity.
+All outcomes affect everyday people and all of us who pay into the system.
+What is more, patients who suffer harm as a consequence of fraudulent testing, unnecessary medical services, and lack of proper care will require continued medical treatment, further incentivizing unscrupulous medical professionals to engage in more fraudulent activity.
+Becoming a whistleblower is the best way to break this cycle of waste, fraud, and abuse.
+Doing so saves millions of taxpayer dollars every year, and protects countless patients from harm.

 Whistleblowers who do experience workplace retaliation after blowing the whistle on healthcare fraud may seek reinstatement to their previously held position, twice the amount of missed or unpaid wages plus interest, and compensation for special damages such as emotional distress and attorneys’ fees.
 A case for unlawful retaliation by an employer may be brought with or separately from a qui tam lawsuit filed under the False Claims Act.